Ellen Goldsmith-Vein: Personal life

 Ellen Goldsmith-Vein is married to entrepreneur and founder of MarketShare Jon F. Vein.
 They have a son, Jack, and a daughter, Caroline, and they reside in Hancock Park, Los Angeles.
 They hosted a US$2,700 fundraiser for Democratic presidential candidate Hillary Clinton's 2016 presidential campaign on February 22, 2016.

-Goldsmith-Vein is a prolific political fundraiser and champion of many charities.
+Goldsmith-Vein is a political fundraiser.
 She has served on the Board of NAB/NFC for the Democratic National Committee, is a member of the National Finance Committee for Cory Booker and Los Angeles Mayor Karen Bass, for whom she has been a longtime supporter, and served on the National Finance Committees for Joe Biden, Barack Obama, Hillary Clinton and Kamala Harris.
 She is a founding member of Barbara Boxer’s PAC for Change (March On) and sits on the Advisory Board of Common Sense Media in Los Angeles.
 She is a member of the Blue Ribbon of the Los Angeles Music Center along with a past member of the Board of Directors for the Los Angeles Philharmonic.
 Goldsmith-Vein recently joined the Advisory Board for the Center for Scholars & Storytellers at UCLA and is a longtime advisory board member of Young Storytellers.
 Ellen was named Animation Is Film’s Person of Distinction in 2023.

 She is a member of the Academy of Motion Picture Arts & Sciences and an Academy Gold mentor and judge for AMPAS’ Nicholl Fellowship for screenwriting.
 She is a member of the National Academy of Television Arts and Science and serves as a mentor for the Junior Hollywood Radio & Television Society.
 She is a member of the advisory board for 826LA and serves on the Board of Directors of P.S.
 Arts.
-She is a past board member of Girls, Inc. – a highly regarded national non-profit youth organization dedicated to inspiring all girls to be strong, smart, and bold – and was honored by the organization for her work and contributions to the arts, girls and women.
+She is a past board member of Girls, Inc. – a national non-profit youth organization dedicated to encouraging girls to be "strong, smart, and bold" – and was honored by the organization for her work and contributions to the arts, girls and women.
 She is also a member of the National Coalition Against Censorship Advisory Council, the Hollywood Radio & Television Society, Women in Animation and ASIFA-Hollywood.